AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/create-timesheet-profiles.md

    The first time the timesheet profile generates timesheets, 2 timesheets are created for each user.
 After that, each time it generates new timesheets, onhe timesheet is created per user.

-## Limitations for a group administrator assigning a timesheet profile
+## Limitations for a group administrator assigning a timesheet profile {#limitations-for-a-group-administrator-assigning-a-timesheet-profile}

 If you are a group administrator and the administrative access option Timesheets & hours is disabled in your access level, you can create timesheet profiles, but you can assign them only to: